saimurali52944/SearchEngines/Clothing_Search/README.md

 # clothing_pro

-The goal of this project is to create a machine learning model capable of receiving text describing a clothing item and returning a ranked list of links to similar items from different websites.
-Your solution must be a function deployed on Google Cloud that accepts a text string and returns JSON responses with ranked suggestions.
+"The objective of this project is to develop a machine-learning model capable of analyzing textual descriptions of clothing items and providing a ranked list of links to similar items from various websites.
+We collected data from both Flipkart and Shopclues, covering a wide range of clothing types.
+The data collection process involved utilizing Python scripts for web scraping, and the collected data was subsequently stored in an Excel file.
+Following this, we constructed a similarity search algorithm.

+To make our solution accessible, we employed FastAPI to host it on a local machine.
+Ultimately, our goal is to deploy this solution as a function on Google Cloud, which will take a text input and return JSON responses containing ranked clothing suggestions.

-The project commited in the github have only the similarity search coding not Containerized using Docker due to compatible issues in the system.
+Please note that the project currently available on GitHub includes the similarity search code but has not been containerized using Docker due to compatibility issues with the system."

 API usage --